refcell/cloaks/README.md

 ## Development

+[enigma](https://github.com/abigger87/enigma) is an extensible ERC721 implementation with a commit-reveal scheme built _into_ the ERC721 contract itself.
+The only contract is located in [src/](./src/) called [Enigma](./src/Enigma.sol).

-[enigma](https://github.com/abigger87/enigma) is intended to be minimal while also providing backwards compatibility.
-Thus, both [DappTools](https://dapp.tools/) and [Foundry](https://github.com/gaskonst/foundry) are supported.
+Both [DappTools](https://dapp.tools/) and [Foundry](https://github.com/gaskonst/foundry) are supported.
 Installation instructions for both are included below.

 #### Install DappTools

 Install DappTools using their [installation guide](https://github.com/dapphub/dapptools#installation).